WRansohoff/nmigen_rv32i_min/README.md

 # Test Coverage

+Note: `EBREAK` instructions are halt or crash the program, depending on your perspective.

-Note: `ECALL` and `EBREAK` instructions are not implemented, and the corresponding lack of "CSR" instructions means that these tests only work when the usual startup code is skipped over.
-And that includes the logic which loads initial RAM values, which means that the 'load' and 'store' tests need to manually set starting RAM values from the `.data` section.
+`ECALL` instructions are also very incomplete, so these tests only work when the usual startup code is skipped over.
+And that startup code includes the logic which loads initial RAM values, which means that the 'load' and 'store' tests need to manually set starting RAM values from the `.data` section to pass.

 So even though this table of test coverage doesn't look too bad, there's plenty more work to do before the design will actually work with real-world programs.